An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 \subsection{Test Generation}

 The annotations written in the \an language supply all the information that is needed to generate unit tests for every annotated function.
 In principle, we could use any technique for test-case generation and then filter any generated tests, keeping only those that comply with the annotations.
-Such an aimless strategy would however be very inefficient, especially given the dynamically typed nature of Python.
+However, the experiments reported in \autoref{sec:rq4-answer} indicate that such an aimless strategy would be inefficient, especially given the dynamically typed nature of Python.

 Instead, \annotest uses \emph{property-based test-case generation} to actively match the constraints introduced by \an annotations.
-More precisely, the current implementation of \annotest uses the Hypothesis property-based test-case generator through its API.
+More precisely, the current implementation of \annotest uses the Hypothesis property-based test-case generator\projURL[Hypothesis: ]{https://hypothesis.readthedocs.io} through its API.
 To test a Python function using Hypothesis, we have to write a \emph{test template}, which consists of a \emph{parametric} unit test method that calls a collection of \emph{strategies}.
 A strategy is a sort of generator function, which outputs values of a certain kind.
 A parametric test method calls some of the strategies, combines their outputs, and uses them to call the function under test.